Eurasian siskin: Status and conservation

 The worldwide population of the siskin is estimated as between 20 and 36 million.
 The European population is estimated as between 2.7 and 15 million pairs.
 There does not seem to be a major decline in population numbers and for this reason the IUCN has listed their conservation status as least concern.
 The siskin appears in Annex II of the Berne Convention as a protected bird species.

 Relationship with humans

 Like many of the finches, the siskin is valued by aviculturalists as a domestic bird for its song and appearance.
 They do not require specific care and adapt well to captivity, although they do not breed well in captivity.
 There are no specific diseases that affect the species, although they can show certain intestinal pathologies associated with a poor diet.
 They live for between 11 and 14 years, in sharp contrast to the 2 or 3 years it is estimated they live in the wild.

-They form hybrids with some other finches (for example, canaries) giving rise to intermediate birds.
+In captivity, they can produce hybrids with some other finches (for example, canaries) giving rise to intermediate birds.
 Hybridisation also occurs in nature without human intervention.
 In some areas, individuals that are found are the result of escapes or releases of captive birds.